HackBulgaria/Core-Java-1/3/problems3.md

 Make a class `Time` to hold information about the current time and *the current date* .

-Make an *easy-to-use* constructor (from client perspective), that would represent
+Make an *easy-to-use* constructor (from client perspective), that would represent the time and date the client wants to hold in your class.

 Implement the toString() method, returning the time and date in format : "hh:mm:ss dd.MM.YY".